Why we built Switchboard

 We’ve designed Switchboard to make this orchestration easier, allowing the AI to assemble products with building blocks — called Nodes.
 Not only can AI help to write new nodes if necessary, but the way the blocks connect together remains consistent and auditable.
 This ensures Switchboard-powered products remain robust, scalable, and flexible.
 Moreover, they will be built on a framework that will allow for the eventual interoperability with the Switchboard Network.

 We prioritize adding new nodes to our library in a few ways.
 We started with the nodes that power the use cases we’ve been passionate about for so long.
-For example, our team is full of musicians and we’ve always loved the idea of being able to listen to music together with a live voice channel (for fitness, remote work, and other use cases) – so you will find nodes related to streaming music, voice over IP, mixing, and auto-ducking (using voice detection to lower the music when someone speaks).
-You will also find nodes related to real time language translation and a few other things where we started by scratching our own itch to enable new use cases that we hadn’t yet seen elsewhere.
-And we dogfood Switchboard to build these use cases out as example apps that we then open source.
+For example, our team is full of musicians and we’ve always loved the idea of being able to listen to music together with a live voice channel (for fitness, remote work, and other use cases) — so you will find nodes related to streaming music, voice over IP, mixing, and auto-ducking (using voice detection to lower the music when someone speaks).
+You will also find nodes related to real time language translation and a few other things where we started by scratching our own itch — enabling new use cases that we hadn’t yet seen elsewhere.

 We’ve also provided a framework to “Bring Your Own Node” so that any developer can add any node that we haven’t yet gotten around to, or to merely extend their own technology (such as a voice or audio ML model or algorithm) with the additional functionality Switchboard provides.

-So what are we fixing?
+So what problems are we addressing?

 On the one hand, many of these relate to software development.
 And the vast majority of our team are software engineers.
 So we’re motivated to make developers’ lives easier.
 Most product development teams don’t want to spend time stitching together voice activity detection, ASR, noise suppression, speech synthesis, WebRTC, and handling other low low level audio problems or OS issues.
 And when these teams try to use AI to help, they often wind up with spaghetti pipelines no one can debug later.
 That’s a problem we can help solve – and we are solving, with Switchboard.